 If you are not from a visa waiver country, you can apply for the New Zealand Visitor Visa.
 You’ll need:

-Proof of sponsorship or the means to support yourself financially while here
+Proof of sponsorship or the means to support yourself financially while living in New Zealand.

-Declaration that you will cover your own healthcare costs
+A declaration that you will cover your healthcare costs.

 The visitor visa application fee is NZ$246.